RESGAD-TECH-UK/Databricks-Data-Engineer-Certification-Guide/Databricks Data Engineer Certification Associate/ETL Using Spark SQL & Python.md

   split(value, ',')[1] AS name,
   TRY_CAST(split(value, ',')[2] AS INT) AS age
 FROM text.`${dataset.school}/students-csv`
-WHERE value NOT LIKE 'id,%'  -- skip header
+WHERE value NOT LIKE 'id,%'  -- skip header (You can easily exclude this filter and manually remove the header afterwards)
 ```
 `split(value, ',')` breaks the row into columns.
 `TRY_CAST(...
 AS INT)` avoids errors when age is not numeric (N/A becomes NULL).